Have You Been Denied?

 • Refuse to cover a prescribed birth control method

-• Require a woman to try one method first before covering the preferred method of choice (like trying the pill before the patch, ring, implant or IUD)
+• Require people who are AFAB to try a certain method first before covering the preferred method of choice (like trying the pill before the patch, ring, implant or IUD)

-• Require a woman to return to the pharmacy or doctor's office every 30 - 90 days to pick up pills, rings, or patches.
-Women can now get a full 12-month supply at once as prescribed or requested.
+• Require people who are AFAB to return to the pharmacy or doctor's office every 30 - 90 days to pick up pills, rings, or patches.

-PLEASE NOTE: These policies and contraceptive coverage requirements DO NOT apply to some employer based health plans or health plans operated by colleges or universities.
+Please Note: These policies and contraceptive coverage requirements DO NOT apply to some employer based health plans OR plans provided by religious employers.

 GOT DENIED?
 We want to know if a health insurance plan is not following the law or if your employer or campus health plan DOES NOT offer you these contraceptive coverage benefits.
 Please share your experiences with us.